-- Put systems in place for pupils to confidently report abuse through the online trust box (school website home page) and the physical trust box (in their classrooms) - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils through assemblies and PSHE sessions that highlight trusted adults (what they are and who they are) - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Adequate supervision at all times of the day ensure that children always have the opportunity to talk to an adult/make a disclosure. - Pupils will feel safe in submitting any concerns, e.g. reassurances provided following disclosures
+- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Adequate supervision at all times of the day ensure that children always have the opportunity to talk to an adult/make a disclosure. - Pupils will feel safe in submitting any concerns, e.g. reassurances provided following disclosures

-11. Online safety and the use of mobile technology
+8. Online safety and the use of mobile technology